Selena (film): Home media

-The first DVD release of Selena was released in 1997.
+Selena was released on VHS, Laserdisc, and DVD on September 23, 1997.
 A 10th Anniversary DVD edition was released on September 18, 2007, by Warner Home Video.
 The two-disc set contains the original theatrical version (127 minutes) and a director's cut version (134 minutes) of the film, which had been shown on several TV stations before.
 Extras include Making of Selena: 10 Years Later, Selena, Queen of Tejano, and nine additional scenes.
-Warner Archive Collection released the Blu-ray format for the first time on May 19, 2020 as a manufacture-on-demand title, and it contained both cuts of the film in addition to all the extras from the 10th Anniversary DVD.
-Selena was re-released in theaters on April 7, 2022 by Iconic Distribution, to mark twenty five years of the classic film.
+Warner Archive Collection released the Blu-ray format for the first time on May 19, 2020, as a manufacture-on-demand title, and it contained both cuts of the film in addition to all the extras from the 10th Anniversary DVD.
+Selena was re-released in theaters on April 7, 2022, by Iconic Distribution, to mark twenty five years of the classic film.

 Reception

 Critical response

 Selena received mostly positive reviews from critics.
-The review aggregator Rotten Tomatoes reported that 67% of critics gave the film a positive review based on 48 reviews, with an average score of 6.10/10.
-The critics consensus reads, "Selena occasionally struggles to tell its subject's story with depth or perspective, but those flaws are rendered largely irrelevant by Jennifer Lopez in the title role."
-At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film has received an average score of 67 based on 17 reviews, indicating "Generally favorable reviews."
+The review aggregator Rotten Tomatoes reported that 66% of critics gave the film a positive review based on 85 reviews, with an average score of 6/10.
+The critics’ consensus reads, "Selena occasionally struggles to tell its subject's story with depth or perspective, but those flaws are rendered largely irrelevant by Jennifer Lopez in the title role."
+At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film has received an average score of 67 based on 17 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert, film critic for the Chicago Sun-Times, was impressed by the acting, and gave Selena three-and-a-half stars out of four and wrote, "Young Selena is played by Becky Lee Meza, who has a big smile and a lot of energy.
 The teenage and adult Selena is played by Lopez in a star-making performance.
 After her strong work as the passionate lover of Jack Nicholson in the current Blood and Wine, here she creates a completely different performance, as a loyal Quintanilla who does most of her growing up on a tour bus with her dad at the wheel."
 Entertainment Weekly believed Lopez perfected Selena's accent while "studying performance footage of the pop sensation" according to Nava.
 Lopez said "you need to do your homework on this gig" because Selena was "fresh in the public's mind".